stumpdk/VagrantStump/README.md

 Ultimate Vagrant Box.
 Included:
-Ubuntu
+Ubuntu (12.04)
-Apache
+Apache (2.2.22)
-PHP5
+PHP5 (5.5)
-Mysql
+Mysql (5.5)

 PHPUnit
 Xdebug

 All set up and ready for outside connections (Mysql and Xdebug).
 Which is of cause NOT safe.

-Database user:
-vagrant/vagrant
+Default database and SSH user: vagrant/vagrant

+In the provision.sh, the follow options are available:
+    DBUSER and DBPASS: Settings for a new user (other than vagrant/vagrant)
+    ERROR_REPORTING: Default PHP error reporting
+    ERROR_LOG: Placement of PHP error log
+    DATABASE_SCRIPT_FILE: If given, the database will run this script after installation
+    DISPLAY_ERRORS: Whether or not PHP should display errors

 When using XDEBUG, path mapping is necessary in NetBeans:
 "/vagrant/" : "D:/YOURPROJECT/webroot"

-WHEN SET UP, THIS IS WHAT HAVE TO BE DONE:
+To do when setting up a new server:
     * Change the share folder to the wanted one (default is "./").
 To change it, alter line 43 in the vagrant file.
-    * Install PHPMyAdmin if wanted.
+    * Install PHPMyAdmin if needed.
 This is done with the following commands: sudo apt-get install phpmyadmin -y sudo sed -i "$ i\Include /etc/phpmyadmin/apache.conf" /etc/apache2/apache2.conf
-    * Create a database user if vagrant/vagrant isn't good enough
-    * Import database(s), if needed